ecmwf/anemoi-inference/docs/inference/configs/grib-output.rst

 .. tip::

-   The sample file path can be a format string using metadata keys.
+   The sample file path can be a format string with rules.
 The above example can be rewritten as:

    .. code:: yaml